sinhapm/GravMagGreyTransDirectionEdge/README.md

 ------------------------------------------------------------------------------------------
 The usage of the program is limited to its scope and user has to ascertain the program output applicability to its scope of work, accuracy etc.

-Any help and/or suggestions will be greatly appreciated.
+Any help to highlight the issue(s) and/or suggestions will be greatly appreciated.
 Thank you.

 **Prashant M. Sinha**